Skip to main content

 Prerequisites

-If you are on Windows or have a slow internet connection, we recommend just using a Ubuntu 18.04 VPS.
-A small 1GB droplet from Digital Ocean will do.
+For Windows or slow internet connections, use an Ubuntu 18.04 VPS.
+A small 1GB droplet from Digital Ocean works.

-• Cloudron CLI tool - You can do this by sudo npm install -g cloudron.
-Then login to Cloudron using cloudron login my.example.com.
+• Cloudron CLI tool - Install with sudo npm install -g cloudron, then login with cloudron login my.example.com

 • Docker

-• A free account at Docker Hub or just about any other Docker registry.
-Use docker login to login into the docker hub account.
+• A free account at Docker Hub or any Docker registry.
+Login with docker login

 Building custom app